temitopeakin1/temitopeakin1/README.md

   </a>
 </p>
 <div align="justify">
-T'megha, The Software Craftsman</b> The curious geek who craves for Knowledge, makes most of his time Building, Studying, and passionately seeks Knowledge wherever and however it is concealed.
+<strong>T'megha</strong>, The Software Craftsman</b> The curious geek who craves for Knowledge, makes most of his time Building, Studying, and passionately seeks Knowledge wherever and however it is concealed.

 I'm a Passionate FullStack Software Engineer, I build aesthetic and functional apps using JavaScript, Angular, React, Node.js, Nestjs and Nextjs as well as Mobile Apps with expertise in Flutter.
 I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software.